A Look at John Deere Lawn Equipment

 Data gathered is used for tweaks in deck design – a clear focus in much of what Deere does.
 The goal – cut more grass, faster, without compromising cut quality.
 The highest cut quality, as Deere defines it, is a carpet-like result with zero visual defects.

-It was at this site that I asked almost playfully, “When is Deere coming out with a self-sharpening lawn mower blade?”
+I asked almost playfully, “When is Deere coming out with a self-sharpening lawn mower blade?”
 Cut Quality Engineer Brian Pearson answered pretty plainly, “We just haven’t found a design yet that is worthy of the Deere name.”

 Swan Road is one of five test locations throughout the country, including sites in both Florida and North Carolina, where focus shifts to southern grasses.